 Severe symptoms:

 These severe symptoms may require a doctor’s visit or a trip to the hospital emergency room.
-Don’t reach that point; address altitude sickness symptoms when they’re mild so you feel better.
+Don’t reach that point; address altitude sickness symptoms when they’re mild, so you feel better quicker.
 If you find yourself in locations such as Sedona, the Grand Canyon National Park, or Tucson, altitude sickness relief is close at hand with mobile IV treatment.

 If you feel woozy or have a headache coming on while going up Camelback Mountain, for instance, return to the lower Phoenix altitude as soon as possible.
 This will make it easier for your body to return to normal.

-Once you’re safely down, take time to rest.
+Once you’re safely down, take time to rest and give your body a chance to recover.
 Limit your physical activity—that means avoiding exercise, but you may also want to avoid too much standing or walking.
 If you’re struggling to breathe, you may need supplemental oxygen until you can lower your respiratory rate.
 It may take up to 36 hours for symptoms to subside.
 If you see a doctor for your altitude sickness, you might get a prescription medication to relieve the physical effects of your illness.

 If it’s hard to shake those symptoms, and you’re worried they’ll get worse, try IV therapy.
 An IV for altitude sickness can bring much-needed relief.
 IV therapy helps alleviate symptoms related to altitude sickness, and it also offers a fast infusion of fluids, which can ease any dehydration caused by your illness.

 IV fluids are rich in vitamins, minerals, and electrolytes the body needs to function properly.
-The fluids get to work immediately because they are infused into the bloodstream.
-It may take longer to feel relief from typical oral medications used for altitude sickness because they have to travel through the digestive system before being absorbed into the blood.
+The fluids start working immediately because they are infused into the bloodstream.
+It may take longer to feel relief from typical oral medications used for altitude sickness because they have to travel through the digestive system before being absorbed into the bloodstream.
 This is one reason why IV therapy is growing in popularity as a treatment used for several health conditions, including altitude sickness.

 Mobile IV Nurses is a trusted IV service provider in Arizona.
 We specialize in mobile IV therapy, which means we administer treatments in your home, hotel room, office, or other convenient location.
 Registered nurses and paramedics perform all treatments, adhering to the highest standards for safety and patient care.

-When you schedule altitude sickness IV therapy with us, we’ll talk to you about your symptoms and health history so we can find the right treatment for you.
+When you schedule an altitude sickness IV therapy with us, we’ll talk to you about your symptoms and health history, so we can find the right treatment for you.
 In many cases, we recommend the Myers’ Cocktail.
 This popular IV drip counteracts the symptoms of altitude sickness by increasing energy and eliminating fatigue.
-This is achieved with a precise combination of vitamin B12, B Complex vitamins, vitamin C, magnesium, zinc, and the antioxidant glutathione.
+This is achieved with a precise combination of vitamin B12, B Complex, vitamin C, magnesium, zinc, and the antioxidant glutathione.

-Once you choose an IV treatment, the Mobile IV Nurses medical professional will gently insert a needle into your arm and attach it to a tube leading to the drip IV bag.
-You just need to relax and be comfortable during the infusion; we’ll monitor you carefully during treatment to ensure everything goes smoothly.
-When the IV session is over—typically after 30 to 45 minutes—the needle is removed, and a bandage is placed on your arm.
+Once you choose an IV treatment with Mobile IV Nurses, our medical professionals will gently insert a needle into your arm, which is removed and only a plastic tube remains in place for your IV therapy.
+The plastic IV is attached to a tube leading to the drip IV bag.
+At that point you get to relax and be comfortable during the infusion; we’ll monitor you carefully during treatment to ensure everything goes smoothly.
+When the IV session is over—typically after 45-60 minutes—the plastic catheter is removed, and a bandage is placed on your arm.
 Some people report feeling a noticeable difference in their symptoms right away.
 We recommend that you take it easy and regain your strength until you feel stronger.

 Do you feel low at high elevations?
 Contact Mobile IV Nurses for help.
-It’s easy to get symptom relief for altitude sickness in Phoenix, Flagstaff, Sedona, Tucson, or another location thanks to our multiple service areas throughout the state.
+It’s easy to get symptom relief for altitude sickness in Phoenix, Flagstaff, Sedona, Tucson, or another location, thanks to our multiple service areas throughout the state.
 We also offer various pricing packages that meet every need and budget.
-All of our drip IVs use high-quality, medical-grade ingredients and our years of expertise guarantee you’ll get trusted, reliable service, making us the leader for mobile IV therapy in Arizona.
+All of our IV drips use high-quality, medical-grade ingredients and our years of expertise guarantee you’ll get trusted, reliable service, making us the leader for mobile IV therapy in Arizona.

 If you want the best possible treatment for altitude sickness, call on Mobile IV Nurses.
 Schedule an appointment with us today so you can get back to exploring and enjoying the great outdoors.